Venezuelan refugee crisis

 The United Nations predicted that by the end of 2019, there would have been over 5 million recorded emigrants during the Venezuelan crisis, over 15% of the population.
 A late-2018 study by the Brookings Institution suggested that emigration would reach 6 million – approximately 20% of Venezuela's 2017 population – by the end of 2019, with a mid-2019 poll by Consultares 21 estimating that up to 6 million Venezuelans had fled the country by this point; estimates going into 2020 suggested that the number of Venezuelan migrants and refugees was overtaking the 6 million figure, at this time the same number of refugees from the Syrian Civil War, which started years before the recorded Venezuelan crisis and was considered the worst humanitarian disaster in the world at the time.
-Estimates had risen to 7.1 million by October 2022.
+Estimates had risen to 7.1 million by October 2022, over 20 percent of the country's population.

-The Brookings Institution and David Smolansky, Organization of American States commissioner for the Venezuelan refugee crisis, have estimated that the crisis is also the current most underfunded refugee crisis in modern history.
+The Norwegian Refugee Council, the Brookings Institution and the Organization of American States commissioner for the Venezuelan refugee crisis, David Smolansky, have estimated that the crisis is also one of the most underfunded refugee crisis in modern history.

+According to the UNHCR, more than 7.9 million people have emigrated from Venezuela in the years corresponding to Maduro's rise to power and the consolidation of Chavismo.
+From May to August 2023, 390,000 Venezuelans left their country, driven by despair over challenging living conditions, characterized by low wages, rampant inflation, lack of public services, and political repression.
+However, R4V suggests that these figures could be even higher, as many migrants without regular status are not included in the count.
+The organization's calculation method is based on asylum requests and refugee registrations in each country, which might exclude those in irregular situations.